How much can be recovered from a single-disk ZFS pool?

 -

-If only the partition tables are deleted, everything still can be recovered.
+If only the partition tables are deleted, everything can still be recovered.

 -